protonemedia/laravel-analytics-event-tracking/README.md

 GOOGLE_ANALYTICS_TRACKING_ID=UA-01234567-89
 ```

+This package supports [Google Analytics 4](https://blog.google/products/marketingplatform/analytics/new_google_analytics/) as of version 1.2.1.
+Please republish the view file if you're upgrading to a new Google Analytics 4 property.

 ## Blade Directive

 This package comes with a `@sendAnalyticsClientId` directive that sends the [Client ID](https://developers.google.com/analytics/devguides/collection/analyticsjs/field-reference#clientId) from the GA front-end to your Laravel backend and stores it in the session.